WHAT IS AECE?

 HOW CAN TEACHERS PARTICIPATE?

 The collaborative nature of the teacher's and artist's instruction is vital to the effectiveness of each AECE project.
 The role of AECE artists is not only to engage, facilitate, inspire, and nurture students but also to assist teachers in creating environments that foster the creative process.
-We provides a level of program administration for AECE that supports this collaboration.
+We provide a level of program administration for AECE that supports this collaboration.

 If you're interested in your class taking part, please contact Jeremy Jeresky (Curator, Public Progams and Learning) at